lithnet/access-manager-docs/docs/about-ams/Access-Manager-Editions.md

 :::

 ### Lithnet Access Manager Agent password management features
-Enterprise edition customer benefit from the following capabilities when they deploy the Lithnet Access Manager agent to their devices to manage LAPS passwords.
+Enterprise edition customers benefit from the following capabilities when they deploy the Lithnet Access Manager agent to their devices to manage LAPS passwords.

 :::{table}
 :align: left